TMHBBV/unbxdocs./docs/Search/manage-search/search-preview/index.md

 | **Action Buttons**    | **Reset Filter**                  | Clears all selected toggles, user inputs, and attributes.                                                  |
 |                       | **Apply**                         | Applies the current filter settings and updates the search results preview.                                |

-Refer to the following documents to
+Refer to the following documents to know more.

+1. View Insights (AI-Meta-Data)
+2. Attribute Enrichment
+3. Shopping Assistant
+4. Product Card Viewer